Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 Supply check (add to your first apartment checklist):

-• How many apartments were finished in this area last year?
+• How many apartments were built in this area last year?

 • What new builds are planned?